 How to Dispose of a Mattress Responsibly

 So you are preparing to shop for a new mattress to increase the comfort of your bed.
 But how will you properly let go of your old mattress?
-While many mattresses end up in landfills, there are more useful and environment-friendly options we suggest you try.
+While many mattresses end up in landfills, there are more useful and environmentally friendly options we suggest you try.
 Are they trickier?
 Perhaps, but they are far more efficient.

 Before you go to your favourite mattress shop to buy your new mattress, it's good to plan your mattress disposal for a seamless transition.
-This way, you don't have to worry about your old mattress taking so much space in your home.
+This way, you don't have to worry about your old mattress taking up so much space in your home.

 We will break down different ways to get rid of your old mattress and help you choose the method that will work for you.